nebula-labs-xyz/lendefi-dao/audit/InvestmentManager.md

 ## Executive Summary

 The Investment Manager contract has been audited following the implementation of standardized security patterns across the Lendefi DAO ecosystem.
-The contract demonstrates robust security controls with a well-implemented role-based access control system, timelocked upgrades, and comprehensive investment round management.
-One notable deviation from other ecosystem contracts is the assignment of certain critical roles to a gnosis safe multisig rather than the timelock controller.
+The contract demonstrates robust security controls with a well-implemented role-based access control system, timelocked upgrades, and comprehensive investment round management. **A significant improvement in the recent update is the alignment of all role assignments with the broader ecosystem pattern, with all critical roles now assigned to the timelock controller.**

 ## Key Findings